krishnanabhi-oss/Capstone_Project_Final/TECHNICAL_DEEPDIVE.md

 ### User Interface
 The user interface is how users interact with the system.
 In this project, Streamlit is used to create a simple and interactive web app for users to upload documents and ask questions.

-### Environment Variable
-An environment variable is a value stored outside the code, often used for configuration and secrets (like API keys).
-The `python-dotenv` package loads these from a `.env` file to keep sensitive information secure and separate from the codebase.

 ### Inference
 Inference is the process of running a trained AI model to generate predictions, answers, or summaries based on new input data.
 In this project, inference happens when the language model generates responses to user questions.